Decentralized-ID/decentralized-id.github.io/README.md

 This is the [Crypto-library](https://github.com/infominer33/Crypto-library)'s first side-project.

-It's also market research, as we're trying to figuring out how to monetize this monumental task / seeking sponsorship.
+It's also market research, as we're figuring out how to monetize this monumental task / seeking sponsorship.

 ---
 Any contribution would be greatly appreciated!!